 Sacramento Rib Fracture Lawyer

-If you or a family member has sustained broken ribs in an accident that was not your fault, you may be eligible to file a personal injury claim for your damages.
+If you or a family member has sustained broken ribs in a car accident or another type of accident that was not your fault, you may be eligible to file a personal injury claim for your damages.
 Reach out to our experienced injury attorneys for free, friendly advice at (916) 921-6400.Anatomy of the Rib Cage

 The main purpose of the rib cage is the protection of the heart and lungs, two vital organs that are completely held within the structure of the rib cage.
 It contains multiple bones that are connected along the length of the ribs by the intercostal muscles, which are muscles of breathing that work alongside the diaphragm.
 The rib cage moves in and out with each breath in order to allow the lungs to expand.